goshiphq/goship-cms/content/articles/consumer-packaged-goods.md

 description: While companies work on new ways to retain their clients and enhance order fulfillment, Consumer packaged goods shipping strategy can be easily left out.
-keywords: "cpg shipping, Consumer packaged goods shipping, "
+keywords: cpg shipping, consumer packaged goods shipping
 ---
 The rapid growth of consumer demand constantly powers the consumer packaged goods industry.
 Nowadays, CPG suppliers have gained an opportunity to adapt their products to better meet diverse consumer needs.